-The City of Fontana Administrative Services Department is the lead agency responsible for the administration of the CDBG programs.
-The Housing Division (Housing Authority) under the Administrative Services Department is responsible for the day to day implementation of the programs and the development of the Five-Year Consolidated Plan and the Annual Action Plan.
-In addition, the City has contracted with MDG Associates, Inc. to prepare the 2020 Annual Action Plan.
+The City of Fontana Housing Department is the lead agency responsible for the administration of the CDBG, HOME, and ESG programs.
+The Housing Department is responsible for the day-to-day implementation of the programs and the development of the Five-Year Consolidated Plan and the Annual Action Plan.
+In addition, the City has contracted with MDG Associates, Inc. to prepare the 2022 Annual Action Plan.